TIBCOSoftware/js-docker/kubernetes/README.md

 # Launch the JasperReports Server service

 Launch the JasperReports Server.

+Update the references to images you have built ie. if you deployed the images into your Amazon ECR, then you will need to update your references to :
+<AWS Account>.dkr.ecr.<AWS region for ECR>.amazonaws.com/jasperserver-pro-cmdline:k8s-7.5.0

 For keystores in secrets: `kubectl apply -f jasperreports-server-service-deployment.yaml`
 - An initContainer manages the repository database initialization and keystore creation.